foxfriends/mahjong/README.md

 ```

 You can now visit `localhost:1234` in your browser to play.
 Enter your name, and then enter a game name.
 All
 players (up to 4) who enter the same game name will join that game.
-Once the first player presses "Start", the
+Once all players have pressed "Ready", the
 game will begin.

 ## Configuration